canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 In the vacuum of space, a spacecraft need not worry about friction, and it can fly on forever at the same speed without any work.
 However, when it wants to *change* its speed or direction, it has no convenient ground to push on.
 It has to do something else.

-### Assumed knowledge
+### What is this?

+This is a course of questions designed to teach you about the rocket equation through [active learning](https://en.wikipedia.org/wiki/Active_learning), inspired by [brilliant.org](https://brilliant.org/).
+(Full disclosure: I'm writing this to apply for a job there.)

 I'm assuming you know:
  - how to solve a mechanics problem by conserving momentum and transforming between reference frames
- - how to differentiate and partially differentiate a simple function
+ - how to differentiate and [partially differentiate](https://en.wikipedia.org/wiki/Partial_derivative) simple functions
  - how to solve an integral of the form $$\int\frac{1}{x}\dif x$$.

 In the process of this course, we'll see
- - how to express conservation laws with the differential of a function.
+ - how to express conservation laws with the differential of a function
+ - how to derive the Tsiolkovsky rocket equation using differentials
+ - the meaning of delta-v, specific impulse and the mass ratio
+ - how to use the Tsiolkovsky rocket equation using values from real spacecraft

+If you're especially keen, open the 'aside' boxes for extra details and extensions, such as:
+ - the nature of differentials
+ - deriving the relativistic rocket equation using rapidity coordinates (make sure you're comfortable with [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_function))

+[nb these extra boxes could be expanded into their own courses of questions later, but I think it's useful to put them next to the relevant bits of the course.
+Consider them optional extras.]

 ## Question 1: How to move in a vacuum